 This is a collaborative post.

 If you are planning on visiting London anytime soon, you will need a great itinerary to make sure that you get the best out of your trip.
 There’s so much to see and do in London it can get overwhelming.
-So in this post I’m looking at how to enjoy a London mini-break.
+So in this post, I’m looking at how to enjoy a London mini-break.

 Each day it transports millions of people around the heart of the capital and is often swarming with people.
 Miraculously, despite how full it gets, it is the quickest way to get around the city, and you can be where you need to be within minutes.

-The Harry Potter Studio Tour
+The Harry Potter studio tour

 If you want to add a bit of magic to your trip, you could visit the Harry Potter Studio Tour.
 Whether you are a Slytherin or a Mudblood, everyone is welcome.
-You can ride a broomstick through the skies, jump on board the Hogwarts Express, as well as visiting many of the different sets that have been used across the various movies.
+You can ride a broomstick through the skies, jump on board the Hogwarts Express, as well as visit many of the different sets that have been used across the various movies.

 You can practice your wand skills, or have a relaxing drink of Butter Beer There are so many different props and items that will be familiar to you if you are a fan, you could spend hours just trying to take them all in.
 Even if you’re not a huge fan, it’s still a great fun place to visit, and the atmosphere is spellbinding.

 No trip to London would be complete without a trip to the theatres of the West End.
-There are always a great many different choices, with popular musicals right through to traditional fare such as Shakespeare plays.
+There are always a great many different choices, with popular musicals right through to traditional fare such as Shakespeare’s plays.
 Whatever your tastes, there is something for you.
 Book ahead and get a pre-theatre dining experience in a nearby restaurant too.

-Jack The Ripper Tours
+Jack The Ripper tours

 An acquired taste for certain but if you enjoy the macabre, why not take a tour of the east end of London and see the spots where Jack the Ripper murdered his victims?

-There are a number of tours that will take you around the area and tell you all of the stories that surrounded the notorious murderer.
+There are a number of tours that will take you around the area and tell you all of the stories that surround the notorious murderer.
 These are not for the faint at heart, so if you scare easily, it may not be for you.

 Visit The Tate Modern

 As a creative, this one is a must on my London to-do list.
-One of the world’s best collections of modern artwork is housed on the banks of Thames, and you can visit it for free.
+One of the world’s best collections of modern artwork is housed on the banks of the Thames, and you can visit it for free.